 It’s got some pre-made decks for those that don’t want to spend time creating their own and is available free everywhere except the Apple Store, where it costs $25.

-Frankly, 17 Minute Languages isn’t that fun or easy to use.
+Frankly, I didn’t find 17 Minute Languages fun or easy to use.
 Duolingo has its limitations, but it’s free, offers courses in a ton of languages, and is high on gamification.
 Check out our Duolingo review.

 Another one that uses gamification and offers content in a lot of less common languages, Clozemaster is a fun way to learn a bunch of vocabulary using context sentences and spaced repetition.
 Here’s the review.